SidBhadra-Lobo/BWA_vs_Mosaik_vs_Chia/README.md

 Mate Pair Issues

 #Splitting the SRR023594.fastq into 2 mates revealed that mate 1 was incompatible.
+#Checking the origins of the file on google revealed it was 454 seq for E. coli
 #mate_1.fastq had only 4 base pairs
 #mate_2.fastq has read lengths in excess of 200 bp.

- Used egrep  with extended regular expressions to check lengths.
+ Used egrep  with extended regular expressions to check read lengths.

 $egrep "^@.*length=[0-9]$" mate_1.fastq | cut -d ' ' -f 3 | sort -n -r | uniq -c | less
 $egrep "^@.*length=[0-9]{1,3}$" mate_2.fastq | cut -d ' ' -f 3 | sort -n -k 2 -r | uniq -c | less